 If your carb cravings are so intense, you’ve begun to dream of fresh baked bread, donuts, and pasta, skip the carb and eat the just the fats instead.
 Increasing your fat consumption can help speed up the adaptation phase.
 Have another tablespoon of coconut oil in your coffee or tea, snack on half of an avocado and some bacon, and especially MCT (Medium Chain Triglycerides) oil is different than most fats as it goes straight to the liver after digestion so it can be used immediately.
 Supplementing with MCT oil may even help you avoid keto flu altogether.

-Mild, and we mean MILD exercise, such as a yoga class, gentle walks or meditation, can help relieve muscle pain and tension and release endorphins to help boost your mood and motivation.
+Don’t get me wrong, you can lose wight without exercise at all through keto, but our bodies were meant to move.
+Mild exercise in the early days such as a yoga class, gentle walks or meditation, can help relieve muscle pain and tension and release endorphins to help boost your mood and motivation.

 Get Lots of Sleep